 This seems to be a major weakness in spy thinking.
 There are three books in which Karla, the Soviet super-spy, realizes that George Smiley is his greatest enemy and the most dangerous to him.
 He even told that to his British mole - who is undone by Smiley.
 Yet, with every opportunity he never kills Smiley.
 It's not even a matter of being blamed for it since Karla kills a lot of rivals and enemies, but also because of Smiley's promiscuous wife, which would make a love triangle murder/suicide entirely plausible.

 However, Karla is not an active participant in The Honourable Schoolboy, and in both Tinker, Tailor, Soldier, Spy and Smiley’s People, Smiley is retired and not a factor as far as Karla knows.
 In Le Carré’s books, much like the real world (at least at the time) murder is a big deal and something that he would use only under desperate circumstances, such as those of Smiley’s People.
 There’s no good reason for him to try and have Smiley killed.

-Averted in Creator/Dorothy L. Sayers' Gaudy Night.
+Averted in Gaudy Night by Dorothy L Sayers.
 The heroine gets a call ostensibly from the Warden's maid saying there had been an incident.
 She remembers all the silly heroines in adventure novels who get in trouble by not verifying and call's the Warden's quarters back.